nicktfranklin/nicktfranklin.github.io/_pages/about.md

 Hello!
 I am a scientist working in machine learning and cognitive science.

 My research focus is on machine learning and computational models of intelligence, and I am deeply interested in how both people and machines learn.
-My current reaserch includes reinforcement learning and deep generative models.
+My reaserch includes reinforcement learning and generative models.

-Most recently, I was at a startup (Hyperscience) doing deep learning research in computer vision and natural language processing.
-Before that, I was a Postdoc in [Sam Gershman's lab at Harvard](https://gershmanlab.com).
-I did my PhD work with [Michael Frank at Brown University](https://www.lnccbrown.com).
+Currently, I am a Senior Scientist at Flagship Pioneering.
+Previously, I was a postdoctoral researcher at Harvard University, working in the [Computational Cognitive Neuroscience Lab](https://gershmanlab.com) working with Sam Gershman.
+I recieved my PhD in Cognitive Science from Brown University, where I worked with [Michael J. Frank](https://www.lnccbrown.com).

-I'm based in Brooklyn and I enjoy surfing, reading and hanging out with my family.
+I'm split my time between Brooklyn and Cambridge.
+I enjoy surfing, reading and hanging out with my family.
 In that picture of me playing chess, I am losing badly.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.